ROLLOFACE PARTS SOLD “AS IS” WITH “ALL FAULTS”

 DISCLAIMER OF WARRANTY

-Rolloface brake discs are sold as Racing and Off-highway equipment.
+Rolloface brake discs are sold as Racing or OFF-ROAD and Off-highway equipment.
 Rolloface cannot control the end use of the product in regards to proper installation, bedding, and use, and therefore cannot make applicable any expressed warranty or guarantee for any specific period of time.
 Rolloface warrants the brake rotors as delivered as free from defects in materials and or workmanship while in new, unused condition.
 Once the product has been mounted to vehicle and-or used in any way, the product is the responsibility of the owner.
 Exclusions from warranty of new product: 1.)
 Improper installation.
 2.)
 Modification or alteration.
 3.)
 Cases of misuse or intentional damage.
 4.)
 In any case where the part or component has been damaged as the result of an accident or impact due to use beyond the intended and normal life of the product.
 Any defective Rolloface product must be returned in the original packaging in unused condition freight pre-paid for inspection.
 If a product is found to be defective in material or workmanship, it will be replaced and return shipped without charge.
 This disclaimer applies to the original purchaser and all other persons as well.
 Racing brakes and equipment are consumable parts that must be maintained to ensure safe and optimal results.
 A regular schedule of inspection must be employed for checking fatigue, damage and wear.

 ROLLOFACE performance brake pad compounds make more noise than others.
 Proper anti-squeal shims attached to the pads aid in noise reduction.
 The customer is responsible for any noise problems due to pad selection.